ciprian-dragomir/FontRemap/README.md

 Typically, you would use font-remap in the following way:

-1. Generate a new font file based on a random mapping (the mapping is also produced and saved):
+1. Generate a new font file with a random character to glyph mapping (the mapping is also produced and saved):

 ```bash
 node font-remap -r <original_font.ttf>